CORRECTED-US STOCKS-Wall Street advances as U.S. factory activity hits near 2-year high

 U.S. politics will take center stage in the coming weeks.
 Republican president Donald Trump, who is running for re-election against Democratic presidential nominee Joe Biden, has seen his polling gap with the former vice president narrow recently.

-Advancing issues outnumbered decliners for a 1.42-to-1 ratio on the NYSE.
-Declining issues outnumbered advancers for a 1.02-to-1 ratio on the Nasdaq.
+Advancing issues outnumbered decliners for a 1.10-to-1 ratio on the NYSE.
+Declining issues outnumbered advancers for a 1.17-to-1 ratio on the Nasdaq.